What Does a Judge Do?

 - Licensing: In many states, judges must be licensed to practice law and must be a member of that state's bar.

-- Exams: In addition to earning a law degree, federal administrative law judges have to pass an exam from the U.S. Office of Personnel Management.
+- Exams: In addition to earning a law degree, federal administrative law judges have to pass a competitive exam from the U.S. Office of Personnel Management.

 - Additional training: All states provide new judges with judicial education and training that lasts about three weeks.
 Some states require judges to take continuing education courses while they are serving on the bench.

 Those who want to become judges must have certain qualities, also called soft skills.
 They include:

 - Listening: Judges must be able to listen carefully to what participants are saying during trials and hearings.

 - Critical Thinking: The ability to carefully evaluate information when making a decision is essential.

 - Problem Solving: Judges must be able to recognize, identify and then solve problems.